sharadregoti/tyk-docs/tyk-docs/content/tyk-developer-portal/tyk-portal-classic/portal-concepts.md

 ## Key Requests

-A key request is a record that is generated when a developer requests an access token for an API published in the API Catalogue.
+A key request is a record that is generated when a developer requests an access token for an API published in the API Catalog.
 The Key request encompasses the following information:

 Read more about them in the [Key Request section]({{< ref "tyk-developer-portal/tyk-portal-classic/key-requests" >}})